E-commerce Tips & Tricks

 One thing that can help you is using AVS or Address Verification Service to identify fraudulent transactions.

 So, what is it?
-It's a service offered by credit card processors and banks.
-This detects suspicious transactions using your customers' credit cards in real-time.
+It's a service offered by credit card processors and banks that detects suspicious transactions using your customers' credit cards in real time.

 Conducting a website checkup will prevent credit card transactions and protect your website and customer database.